mzau/mlx-knife/TESTING.md

 - **Large memory requirements** - need different models for different RAM sizes
 - **Longer execution time** - each model needs to load individually
 - **Manual setup required** - need to download appropriate models first

+Note: If your shell prints a termination message after a successful run (e.g., "Terminated: 15" or "Killed: 9"), this can be caused by a stray SIGTERM/SIGKILL delivered to the test runner at teardown time by the environment.
+The suite installs a session handler that exits cleanly on SIGTERM to avoid this cosmetic noise.
+Disable for debugging with `MLXK_TEST_DISABLE_CATCH_TERM=1`.

 ### Prerequisites for Server Tests